csegedi/Webshop_Application/README.md

 ## The UserController Class

 **Registration**: if the customer wants to buy something, it is necessary to register.
 The registration is initiated by the customer.
 The customer must give a username and a password to complete the registration.

-The strength of the password: The application always checks the strength of the password.
+**The strength of the password**: The application always checks the strength of the password.
 The password is appropriate if it contains a number and upper case.
 If the registration was successful, the customer can log in, otherwise, the customer must restart the process of the registration.

 **Check the registered users**: if the user by the registration gives a username that can be already found in the database, the application warns the user to choose another name, otherwise the registration will be denied.